Applies to: Pro, Plus, & Enterprise Plans

 Records to Process

 The import can detect whether a record is new (no match in Absorb) or existing (match found in Absorb).
-The default is to process both new and existing records, but the following choices are available:
+The default is to process both new and existing records (All records), but you can also choose to process only new or only existing.
+This option does not apply to the following modules:

 Each module will take in a different file type; for example the Users module will take in a file containing information about user profiles.
 When you provide sample files of each type, you will also need to let us know which Absorb fields should be mapped to each column in the files.
 For example you might provide something like the following mapping along with a sample Users file: